 At the other end of the rafter there is a slit which slides in place on the tension cable.
 With every rafter in place, the cable distributes the weight evenly around your yurt and creates the ideal amount of tension to stabilize the structure.

 The roof insulation goes on before the roof cover.
 It may be manually placed over the rafters from the opening created by the compression ring.

 It is secured by being screwed into the compression ring and placing the Duro-Last roof cover over it.

 The Duro-Last roof cover is draped over the insulation, placed shiny side up.
 This may be done manually through the compression ring opening.
 However, additional equipment, such as a crane, may make this easier for larger yurts.

-The lip at the top of the wall remains folded up until the walls are secured.
+The lipon the bottom rim of the roof cover remains folded up until the walls are secured.

-The Duro-Last wall secures to the eyelet holes on the flap under the eave of the roof material.
+The Duro-Last wall is secured to the eyelet holes on the flap under the eave of the roof material.

 This is done by weaving the provided string in a uniform manner through the eyelet holes on the wall.

 Once all of the walls have been assembled the lip of the roof cover is folded over creating a seamless overlap.